 - Access the cloud-hosted StoreFront through

-Set up NetScaler Gateway as an ICA proxy (no authentication or session policies are needed).
-This can be configured in the XenApp and XenDesktop Service by clicking the Manage tab.
-Under Configuration on the left, click StoreFront and under the right pane select Set NetScaler Gateway.
+Set up Citrix Gateway as an ICA proxy (no authentication or session policies are needed).
+This can be configured in the Citrix Virtual Apps and Desktops service by clicking the Manage tab.
+Under Configuration on the left, click StoreFront and under the right pane select Set Gateway.

-- Set NetScaler Gateway (FQDN:PORT) in the cloud-hosted Studio.
+- Set Citrix Gateway (FQDN:PORT) in the cloud-hosted Studio.

-Bind Citrix Cloud Connectors as Secure Ticket Authority (STA) servers to NetScaler Gateway.
+Bind Citrix Cloud Connectors as Secure Ticket Authority (STA) servers to Citrix Gateway.
 For more information, see Setting Up StoreFront with Citrix Cloud.

 Create an anonymous on-premises StoreFront